Approximations of Lipschitz maps via immersions and differentiable exotic sphere theorems: Introduction

 where $c$ is the curve in $\Sph^{n-1}_{q_2}$ defined by \eqref{2015_09_30_def_of_semi-geodesic} and we set $\dot{c}(t):=dc/dt$.
 Note that $\|\dot{c}(0)\|\not=1$ is possible.
 Then, we can replace \eqref{2015_07_25_MA_1} with the following condition \eqref{2016_03_23_TAII_as}:

 \begin{TAII} If $\sigma$ satisfies

 for all geodesic segments $\gamma ([0,\pi])\subset \Sph^{n-1}_{q_1}$ with $\|\dot{\gamma}\|\equiv 1$, then $M_1$ and $M_2$ are diffeomorphic. \end{TAII}

-\begin{remark} We find \eqref{2016_03_23_TAII_as} in the process for proving lemmas that we need for the proof of the differentiable exotic sphere theorem I in the case where \eqref{2015_07_25_MA_1}.
-By \eqref{2016_03_23_TAII_as}, $q_1$ is non-singular of the map $F$ defined by \eqref{2016_01_20_map}, and hence $F$ has no singular points on $M_1$.
+\begin{remark} We find \eqref{2016_03_23_TAII_as} in the process for proving lemmas that we need for the proof of the differentiable exotic sphere theorem I in the case where \eqref{2015_07_25_MA_1} holds.
+By \eqref{2016_03_23_TAII_as}, $q_1$ is non-singular for the map $F$ defined by \eqref{2016_01_20_map}, and hence $F$ has no singular points on $M_1$.
 By Theorem \ref{2015_07_30_theorem2}, we get the assertion. \end{remark}